elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/in-what-ways-did-art-reflect-social-issues-and-contribute-to-social-movements-during-the-19th-and-early-20th-centuries.md

     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/what-were-the-main-characteristics-and-themes-of-realism-and-how-did-they-reflect-the-social-and-historical-context-of-the-time
 related_article3:
-    id: 160109
+    id: 159838
     title: >-
-        What were the origins and key developments of Cubism, and how did it impact modern art?
+        How did early photography change perceptions and representations in art, and what challenges did it pose to traditional art forms?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-were-the-origins-and-key-developments-of-cubism-and-how-did-it-impact-modern-art
+    url: /learn/art-history-and-literature/questions/how-did-early-photography-change-perceptions-and-representations-in-art-and-what-challenges-did-it-pose-to-traditional-art-forms
 related_article4:
-    id: 159842
+    id: 160115
     title: >-
-        How did queer art develop in modern society, and who were some key figures and movements in this area?
+        What was the impact of migration and cultural exchange on the École de Paris and the diversity of artistic techniques?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-queer-art-develop-in-modern-society-and-who-were-some-key-figures-and-movements-in-this-area
+    url: /learn/art-history-and-literature/questions/what-was-the-impact-of-migration-and-cultural-exchange-on-the-cole-de-paris-and-the-diversity-of-artistic-techniques
 related_article5:
-    id: 159851
+    id: 160109
     title: >-
-        In what ways did the intersection of science, medicine, and art influence artistic representation during the modern era?
+        What were the origins and key developments of Cubism, and how did it impact modern art?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-did-the-intersection-of-science-medicine-and-art-influence-artistic-representation-during-the-modern-era
+    url: /learn/art-history-and-literature/questions/what-were-the-origins-and-key-developments-of-cubism-and-how-did-it-impact-modern-art
 ---

 &nbsp;